FortuneStreetModding/cs-board-tools/docs/source/usage.md

 :::
 ::::

 The information returned will differ depending on what type of file was passed in.
-For example, a screenshot test cannot be performed against a solo .frb file as the information needed to run that test lives in the MapDescriptor.
+For example, a screenshot test cannot be performed against a solo .frb file as the information needed to run that test lives in the `.yaml` descriptor file.
 Only Bundles are able to display the full range of information, and perform all validation tests, as they contain the .frb, the .yaml, and the other related files too.